-As can be seen in Figure 6, the non-wireless cranes are the only systems unaffected by the port being exposed to a wireless attack designed to delay operations.
+As shown in Figure 6, the non-wireless cranes are the only systems unaffected by the port being exposed to a wireless attack designed to delay operations.
 That said, while the ease-of-exploit stays the same across the port, because of lack of wireless vulnerabilities, the reward of attacking these systems is slightly higher in Terminal 2 as there are more of these.
 As the main interest of Pilot2 examined supply chain effects, Figure 6 looks at the 'delays' caused by denial of service and damage.
 Hijacking or misdirection can also be examined.
 From this, the terminal with more wireless connected cranes is at a higher risk of DoS, as encryption would protect the data itself.
 Please note axis orientation in Figure 6 match the original MaCRA paper, while those in Figure 5 were reversed to highlight risk increase and decrease.
 Unlike Figure 5, during a wireless attack, there are increased movements across both ease and reward axis triggered dynamically by a wireless attack being executed.
 In Pilot2, these risk increases are attributed to how much easier it becomes to cause delays once an attack is underway, and the reward based on the terminal being attacked.

-In terminals 1 and 2 smaller increases in risk happen with 3G/4G in contrast to Wifi, as public port networks are often vulnerable and satellite signal strength at ports is often not an issue.
+Terminals 1 and 2 smaller increases in risk happen with 3G/4G compared to Wi-Fi, as public port networks are often vulnerable and satellite signal strength at ports is often not an issue.
 Conversely, the increase in reward in terminal 1 is greater than those in terminal 2 due to the number of potential targets (i.e. wireless cranes) available.
 This is worth considering when analysing supply chain econometric outcomes to a potential cyber-attack, as some terminals may service a different type or number of ships.
 Terminals can also be specialised to passenger or other types of cargo.
-However, as Pilot2 is restricted to cranes, and therefore a container specialised port, the cyber risks of the two terminals are not so divergent.
+However, as Pilot2 is restricted to cranes, and therefore a container specialised port, the two terminals' cyber risks are not so divergent.
 That said, one may be more well suited for the largest container ships, shorter routes, or a terminal may have more direct access to train terminals than others.
-While calculating the different econometric risks resulting from a delay is outside the scope of this paper, the purpose of using the MaCRA risk assessments that can be passed to econometric and supply chain models to determine, with detail, what delays and risks that may result as effects ripple outward.
+While calculating the different econometric risks resulting from a delay is outside the scope of this paper, the purpose of using the MaCRA risk assessment framework in the Cyber-MAR project is to be able to create fine-grained cyber-risk assessments that can be passed to econometric and supply chain models to determine, with detail, what delays and risks that may result as effects ripple outward.
 Section 5 will further examine these observations and discuss future work in this area.